dotlang/language/README.md

 - `equals` functions is used for equality check.
 - You can have multiple assignments at once: `x,y=1,2`
 - `+` can be used to merge two arrays.
 This can be used for string concatenation, because string is an array of chars.
-- Assignment makes a copy for var primitives (because it is expected and is cheap) and label-only unions.
+- Assignment makes a copy for bin-types (those who have binary as their underlying type).
+This includes primitives, label-only unions and unions with label and primitives and maybe other custom types.
 For other cases, it will ref-assign: meaning `a=b` will make a point to the same memory call as b is.
 If left and right are val/var, user must use `@` to clone:
 `myVar=@(myVal)`
+- Each type can implement `opCall` function which will be called when the type is used like a function.
+This function can be implemented in two ways: rvalue (to get data) and lvalue (to set data).
+This is used for handling get/set operations for array and map.

 ### Special Syntax